plone/training/theming/theme-package.rst

 The latest version of that template uses a beta version of Twitter Bootstrap 4.
 We are going to use the latest release which uses Twitter Bootstrap 3.
 Download it from https://github.com/BlackrockDigital/startbootstrap-business-casual/releases/tag/v3.3.7 and extract it into the theme folder.
-Replace the :file:`index.html` with the one from the downloaded template:
+Replace the :file:`index.html` with the one from the downloaded template.
+The content of your theme folder should now look like this:

 .. code-block:: bash

-   $ tree -L 2 .
+   $ tree -L 2 src/ploneconf/theme/theme/
-   .
+   src/ploneconf/theme/theme/
+   ├── HOWTO_DEVELOP.rst
+   ├── LICENSE
+   ├── README.md
    ├── about.html
    ├── backend.xml
    ├── barceloneta